 One thing you can do to reduce the property taxes you must pay is to challenge the assessed value of your home.
-(Remember, the property taxes are primarily based on your home’s assessed value.)
+(The property taxes are primarily based on your home’s assessed value.)

 All states have specific procedures for challenging (or “appealing”) the assessed value of the home.
 Typically, you’ll need to dispute the value shortly after you receive the bill.
 To prevail in your challenge, you must show that the estimated market value placed on your property is either inaccurate or unfair.
 Also, some states require that you pay the bill before making the appeal.
-(You’ll then get a refund if you’re successful in your challenge.)
+You’ll then typically get a refund if you’re successful in your challenge.

 Be sure to follow the procedures carefully otherwise you might lose the appeal.
 Check the tax assessor’s website online or review your property tax bill to learn about the specific procedures, as well as what sort of documents and evidence you’ll need, to make your challenge to the value the assessor placed on your home.